JoyfulReaper/DiscordBot/README.md

   * Google (search google)

 This bot uses Dapper as the ORM and currently uses SQLite as the database engine.
-If you find this bot useful, but would perfer a different database engine please let me know as I would like to look into adding support for other databases later.
+If you find this bot useful, but would prefer a different database engine please let me know as I would like to look into adding support for other databases later.